Deer vehicle collision project

 Deer vehicle collisions

-Our autumn Deer Vehicle Collision awareness raising around Helmsdale on the A9 in northern Scotland has recently been completed.
-Vehicle speed data within the area where extra signage was placed will now be analysed to see whether the signage resulted in a reduction in vehicle speeds.
+In conjunction with Transport Scotland, during our autumn DVC awareness raising around Helmsdale on the A9 in northern Scotland we gathered vehicle speed data within an area where extra signage was placed.
+The data suggests that the presence of the signage did not effect a reduction in vehicle speeds.

 We are also working with the local community to reduce the impacts of deer within Helmsdale.